 This was the first animal 'model' of depression.
-Reserpine is a naturally occurring alkaloid that was used to treat hypertension and mania until around the early 1960s.
-At that time, it was asserted that this drug caused suicidal depression in a few patients (cf. 12-15%), but that now seems unlikely.
+Reserpine is a naturally-occurring alkaloid that was used to treat hypertension and mania until around the early 1960s.
+At that time, it was asserted that this drug caused suicidal depression a few patients (c.
+12-15%), but that now seems unlikely10.
 Nevertheless, that belief provided a rationale for studying the effects of reserpine in animals on the grounds that it would induce depression in other species too.
-This assumption was further encouraged by evidence that a new class of antidepressant drugs, which had just been discovered (the 'tricyclics'), prevented reserpine-induced hypothermia.
+This assumption was further encouraged by evidence that a new class of antidepressant drugs, which had just been discovered (the 'tricyclics'), prevented reserpine-induced hypothermia11.
 The finding that the tricyclics had negligible effect on the behavioural response to reserpine treatment (akinesia) was basically ignored.

-As well as inducing hypothermia and hypotension, reserpine also depletes monoamine-releasing neurons of their pool of neurotransmitter (norepinephrine, serotonin or dopamine).
+As well as inducing hypothermia and hypotension, reserpine also depletes monoaminereleasing neurons of their pool of neurotransmitter (norepinephrine, serotonin or dopamine).
 This action seemed to strengthen the endorsement of the model because, at that time, it was thought that depression was caused by a deficit in monoamine transmission.
 That is no longer the case and, given that none of these abnormalities (hypothermia, hypotension or depletion of brain monoamines) are evident in depressed humans, reserpine treatment is now generally deprecated as a model of depression.
-Nevertheless, it is still used by some laboratories to study "reserpine-induced depression" [sic] and to screen novel compounds for their potential as antidepressants, even though prevention of the hypothermia only ever seemed to happen with drugs that block neuronal reuptake of norepinephrine.
-12 Examples can be found on PubMed by using the keywords: reserpine/depression/model.
+Nevertheless, it is still used by some laboratories to study "reserpineinduced depression" [sic] and to screen novel compounds for their potential as antidepressants, even though prevention of the hypothermia only ever seemed to happen with drugs that block neuronal reuptake of noradrenaline12.
+Examples can be found on PubMed using the keywords: reserpine / depression / model.

-Learned helplessness
+Learned Helplessness

 This procedure involves exposing animals to uncontrollable, unpredictable stress (bouts of electric footshocks) in an environment from which they cannot escape.
-The animals freeze on subsequent exposure to that environment, even when given the opportunity to escape (see Seligman13): that is, they develop an 'escape deficit.'
-When first discovered, this behaviour was somewhat arbitrarily called 'learned helplessness.'
-That label strongly implied that the stress induces a particular state of mind in the animals, which is analogous to the feeling of helplessness experienced by depressed humans.
-That implication was supported to the extent that the animals also show impaired grooming, loss of appetite and cognitive deficits, which are arguably analogous to features of depression in humans (cf. Table 1).
+The animals freeze on subsequent exposure to that environment, even when given the opportunity to escape (see:13): i..e., they develop an 'escape deficit'.
+When first discovered, this behaviour was somewhat arbitrarily called 'learned helplessness'.
+That label strongly implied that the stress induces a particular state of mind in the animals, which is analogous to the feeling of helplessness, experienced by depressed humans.
+That implication was supported to the extent that the animals also show impaired grooming, loss of appetite and cognitive deficits, which are arguably analogous to features of depression in humans (c.f., Table 1).
 The finding that all these changes are prevented by treatment with antidepressants14 further strengthened that possibility.

 Nevertheless, the question of whether or not learned helplessness is analogous to depression in humans has been debated continually over the last 50 years.
-It has even been suggested that it is a model of PTSD, rather than depression.
+It has even been suggested that it is a model of post-traumatic stress disorder (PTSD), rather than depression15.
 The prevailing view is that the escape deficit arises from an innate, default passivity, rather than 'depression', which is triggered by a lack of control over environmental stressors.
-A further suggestion is that finding ways of preventing this response (behavioural passivity) could hold the key to antidepression.
-16
+A further suggestion is that finding ways of preventing this response (behavioural passivity) could hold the key to antidepression16.

-The debate over learned helplessness illustrates how it can be really difficult to be confident about the human state that is being emulated by an abnormal behaviour in a given model.
-That setback, together with concerns about the severity of this procedure, means that it is ethically controversial, which probably explains why it is rarely used in jurisdictions with a strong emphasis on the Three Rs and welfare of laboratory animals.
+The debate over learned helplessness illustrates how it can be really difficult to be confident about what human state an abnormal behaviour is actually being emulated by the 'model'.
+That setback, together with concerns about the severity of this procedure, means that it is ethically controversial, which probably explains why it is rarely used in jurisdictions with a strong emphasis on the 3Rs and welfare of laboratory animals.